Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

-## 💰 Bank Account Management System built with Python with the following features:
+## 💰 Bank Account Management System built with Python overview:

 1. 🏦 Welcome screen with three options:
    - register a new user